The Trust Again Course

 What Participants Can Expect

-At the center of the experience is meaningful conversation—listening carefully to one another and paying attention to the deeper spiritual questions that often sit beneath skepticism.
+At the center of the experience is meaningful dialogue—listening carefully to one another and paying attention to the deeper questions that often lie beneath skepticism.
+Trust Again does not begin by correcting resistance to faith.
+It begins by trying to understand it.

 Where The Course Leads